harness/developer-hub/tutorials/cd-pipelines/infra-provisioning/cloudformation.md

 :::note

-You can also follow the [Install Harness Delegate on Kubernetes or Docker](/tutorials/platform/install-delegate/) tutorial to install the delegate using the Harness Terraform Provider or a Kubernetes manifest.
+You can also go to [Install Harness Delegate on Kubernetes or Docker](/docs/platform/delegates/install-delegates/install-delegate) for instructions on installing the delegate using the Harness Terraform Provider or a Kubernetes manifest.

 :::